Saheed-77/future-stock-glimpse/DEPLOYMENT.md

 2. **API Not Found**: Ensure `VITE_API_BASE_URL` points to your Render backend with `/api` suffix
 3. **Build Failures**: Check that all dependencies are in `requirements.txt`
 4. **Environment Variables**: Ensure all required environment variables are set in both platforms
+5. **"Environment Variable references Secret which does not exist"**:
+   - This happens when `vercel.json` references secrets incorrectly
+   - Environment variables should be set in Vercel dashboard, not in `vercel.json`
+   - The `vercel.json` file should not contain `env` or `build.env` sections referencing secrets
+6. **Environment variables not working**:
+   - Make sure to redeploy after adding environment variables in Vercel
+   - Environment variables in Vite must start with `VITE_`
+   - Check that `import.meta.env.VITE_API_BASE_URL` is accessible in your code

 ### Logs:
 - **Render**: Check logs in your Render dashboard